 So it’s impressive that this relatively small player, StandDesk, was able to go out and develop its own proprietary standing desk base from a clean sheet design.
 It gives Yu a lot of control over the product that his Jiecang-based competitors do not have.
 That may or may not be a good thing…

 We have a lot of people around here who have spent years testing standing desk bases, whether in reviewing products for WorkWhileWalking or in evaluating possible candidates to recommend to iMovR as new desk models.
 In full disclosure, the StandDesk Pro was originally sent to our sister company iMovR to evaluate as a possible OEM component for a new, lower-cost desk line to complement their American-made models.
 We here at WorkWhileWalking borrowed it for this review.

 In the end, neither the StandDesk Pro nor the Jiecang, for that matter, ever made the cut; iMovR’s standards for adjustment range and stability are different (and higher) than any other standing desk manufacturer.
 Why’s that?
-It’s because of the number of people who use iMovR standing desks in treadmill desk configurations, which require extra tall maximum heights and stability in the upper ranges.
+Most iMovR desks are “contract grade” furniture, meaning they are certified to ANSI/BIFMA X5.5-2014, as required for most institutional buyers.
+Another contributing reason is the number of people who use iMovR standing desks in treadmill desk workstation setups, which require extra tall maximum heights and stability in the upper ranges.
 But again, we’ve re-run our lab tests on the StandDesk to specifically compare it to its peers that also employ Chinese-made bases.